kalxas/rasdaman/doc/main/02_inst-guide.rst

     define dbh rasdaman_host -connect /opt/rasdaman/data/RASBASE

-Such an entry gets established automatically when running the ``create_db.sh`` script.

 .. caution::
     For a customized data directory location it is recommended to use a symbolic link, rather than modify installation defaults.